North Tabor Neighborhood Portland

-North Tabor is nestled along the north side of Mount Tabor.
-North Tabor is served by the 60th MAX station; with buslines along Burnside, Glisan and 60th; the 50s bikeway, and offers convenient access to I-84.
+North Tabor is nestled along the north side of Mount Tabor and is served by the 60th MAX station, the 50s bikeway, and bus lines along Burnside, Glisan, and 60th, offering convenient access to I-84.
 NE Glisan runs through it.

 NE/SE 50s Bikeway Project

 The 50s Bikeway is a 4.3-mile, next-generation bikeway project that is part of the Portland Bicycle Plan for 2030, and includes eight arterial crossing improvements to increase pedestrian safety.
 It will create a north-south safety corridor that connects eight east side neighborhoods from Rose City Park, through Mt.
 Tabor and down to Woodstock.
 Within a quarter mile are 19,600 residents and within a half mile are 12 schools and seven parks.

 Because this is one of the smaller neighborhoods in Portland, it doesn’t have quite as much going on as others.
 Glisan street is the main drag of North Tabor, as many of the businesses are along it.
 If you’re visiting the neighborhood, be sure to check out these gems.

 Typically, when it comes to chicken restaurants, the primary specialty is either fried or grilled meat.
 While there’s nothing wrong with a delicious plate of fried chicken, it’s certainly not the only way to prepare the meat.

 If you’re interested in a unique and dynamite experience, we highly recommend Big’s Chicken.
 Although this place has only been open for a few years, it has become quite the hot spot.